nouhoum/ansible-ec2-play/README.md

 ## hosts.ini
 This file drives the Ansible scripts.
 It is automatically maintained through the bash scripts in the `bin/` directory.
-This file contains 6 sections:
+This file contains 3 sections:

-1. A section listing the EC2 instanceIDs of generic EC2 servers: `ec2Instances.ids`
-2. A section listing the EC2 instanceIDs of Play servers: `playServers.ids`
-3. A section listing the EC2 instanceIDs of Postgres servers: `postgresServers.ids`
-4. A section listing the EC2 domain names of generic EC2 servers: `ec2Instance.domains`
+4. A section listing the EC2 domain names of generic EC2 servers: `generic.domains`
 5. A section listing the EC2 domain names of Play servers: `playServers.domains`
 6. A section listing the EC2 domain names of Postgres servers: `postgresServers.domains`

-Note that each entry in the `playServer.ids` and `postgresServer.ids` sections should also appear in the `ec2Instance.ids` section.
-Similarly, each entry in the `playServer.domains` and `postgresServer.domains` sections should also appear in the `ec2Instance.domains` section.
+Note that each entry in the `playServer.domains` and `postgresServer.domains` sections should also appear in the `generic.domains` section.

-The `bin/hosts` command updates the three `*.domain` sections from the corresponding `*.ids` sections, removes dead entries, and is automatically invoked by the `bin/` scripts when adding and deleting servers.
+The `bin/hosts` command automatically recreates `hosts.ini` from information stored in `$DATA/settings`; it is automatically invoked by the `bin/` scripts when adding and deleting servers, or marking servers as `ignored`.

 ````
-[ec2Instances.ids]
-i-8ae6adf1
-i-06c83262
-i-9cd52ff8
-i-f0560794
-i-12136369

-[playServers.ids]
-i-f0560794
-i-12136369

-[postgresServers.ids]
-i-8ae6adf1

-[ec2Instance.domains]
+[generic.domains]

 [playServers.domains]